oldsj/blog.jamesolds.me/content/post/xonsh-aws-example/index.md

 Awesome!!
 Now we have a clean list of potential AMIs to deregister.
 Before bulldozing over the list with a delete operation, let's first take a quick look at each AMI's info for a sanity check so far.

-With xonsh, we can interleave python and shell commands so its easy to loop over a cli command using the `@(python_variable)` syntax to access a python variable as a command arg:
+With xonsh, we can interleave Python and shell commands so its easy to loop over a CLI command using the `@(python_variable)` syntax to access a Python variable as a command arg:
 ```
 for ami in snapshot_amis:
     print("Info for AMI: " + ami)